svendahlstrand/10-print-game-boy/README.md

 Assembling the ROM
 ------------------

 There are three steps to assemble a ROM from a source (`.asm`) file: assembling, linking and fixing.
-It's done with the corresponding tools:
-`rgbasm`, `rgblink`, and `rgbfix`.
+It's done with the corresponding tools `rgbasm`, `rgblink`, and `rgbfix` thats part of the RGBDS package, make sure to install [RGBDS][rgbds] on your system.

+If you want all the details and assemble manually, open up the [Makefile][make] for inspiration.

+If not, just run `make` and the assembled file *10-print.gb* should show up.
+You need to be on a \*nixy system, like macOS or GNU/Linux, with RGBDS and make installed for that to work.

 [n2t]: http://nand2tetris.org
 [book]: http://nand2tetris.org/book.php